Fast Facts

 - Graduates of CCM’s Music Education programs enjoy a 100% placement rate, often as school music teachers, community arts personnel, church musicians, college faculty members and students in advanced programs of study.

 - The internationally acclaimed Ariel Quartet has served as CCM’s string quartet-in-residence since 2012.
 Awarded the prestigious Cleveland Quartet Award, the Ariel Quartet directs CCM’s chamber music program and presents an annual series of concerts.
+In 2023, the members of the Ariel Quartet were featured on NBC's Today Show and Nightly News with Lester Holt thanks to their collaboration with Violins of Hope.

 Did you know ...